Skip to content

 • deployment in 2 minutes instead of weeks of implementation consulting

-• self-hosting with a single binary and zero external dependencies
+• self-hosting with a single binary and zero external service dependencies

 • MIT-licensed open-source analytics with no vendor lock-in